Kemo-Huang/JMODT/README.md

 # JMODT

-This is the official code release of IROS 2021 paper [JMODT: Joint Multi-Object Detection and Tracking with Camera-LiDAR Fusion for Autonomous Driving]().
+This is the official code release of the IROS-2021 paper [JMODT: Joint Multi-Object Detection and Tracking with Camera-LiDAR Fusion for Autonomous Driving]().

 ## Overview